Mekan131998/Multiple-Correspondence-Analysis-with-matlab/README.md

 # Multiple-Correspondence-Analysis-with-matlab
-Data analysis project: Fun with flags
+Group project on data analysis: Fun with flags

+done by
+M. Merdanov
+E.Gradova